-- If appropriate, after the target, students should be given a task or a question that enables a learning dialogue to develop between the teacher and the student.
+If appropriate, after the target, students should be given a task or a question that enables a learning dialogue to develop between the teacher and the student.

 It is expected that the teacher will give students time at the beginning of the next lesson to act on any feedback given.
-This includes rectifying grammatical errors.
-All teachers will embed recall opportunities at the beginning of lessons to aid retention. - 2.6 Targets should facilitate student progress.
+This includes rectifying literacy errors.

+All teachers will embed recall opportunities at the beginning of lessons to aid retention.

+- 2.4 Targets should facilitate student progress.
 This can be achieved by students redoing part of their work, or can be evidenced through subsequent activities.
-In both cases, this should be clearly signposted for the students and their books should illustrate this progress. - 2.7 Teachers of all subjects for basic literacy mistakes.
-It is not expected that all grammatical errors are highlighted, but students should understand that grammatical accuracy is an expectation across the curriculum.
-The academy policy for correcting literacy errors is as follows:
+In both cases, this should be clearly signposted for the students and their books should illustrate this progress. - 2.5 Teachers of all subjects should check for basic literacy mistakes.
+It is not expected that all grammatical errors are highlighted, but students should understand that grammatical accuracy is an expectation across the curriculum and teachers should identify any repetitive and ongoing errors in their feedback.
+The academy policy for correcting literacy errors whole school is as follows: